JakubTabor/Data_augmentation_imbalance_data/Project_home_price_model/README.md

 # Remove outliers
 # And search for the best parameters
 * I start from simpified my data into few columns: **(location, size,	total_sqft,	bath,	price)**
+* I check if there are any non-values and drop them